tstromberg/actual-supplychain-attacks/README.md

-# oss-supplychain-attacks
+# actual-supplychain-attacks

-Data about all known supply-chain attacks against open-source projects throughout history.
-This only includes cases that attacked an open-source project or its official distribution mechanisms (such as source code, offical mirror, container registry).
+Data about all known supply-chain attacks against software projects throughout history.
+This only includes cases that attacked a known product/project or its official distribution mechanisms (such as source code, offical mirror, container registry).

 We do not include attacks that involved random USB keys found on the sidewalk, typo-squatting attacks within random websites, unauthorized distribution mechanisms, or other types of social engineering attacks.